Creamy Mushroom Pasta

 Storing

-Allow the recipe to cool fully before transferring it to an airtight container and storing in the refrigerator for between 3 – 5 days.
+This mushroom pasta is best served fresh immediately after cooking it.
+However, it also stores well as leftovers.
+Allow the recipe to cool fully before transferring it to an airtight container and storing in the refrigerator for between 3 and 5 days.

-If you wanted to freeze this recipe, I would recommend making the mushroom pasta sauce but without the pasta.
-Then, defrost fully and reheat, stirring cooked pasta in just before serving.
-It won’t be quite the same, but the pasta will taste better than it would having been frozen and then reheated.
+If you wanted to freeze this recipe, I would recommend making the mushroom pasta sauce, but without the pasta.
+Then, defrost fully and reheat, stirring in the cooked pasta just before serving.

 FAQs